-The most intensive intervention that CIS-R facilitates is through the Performance Learning Centers (PLC).
+The most intensive intervention that CIS of Richmond facilitates is through the Performance Learning Centers (PLC).
 PLCs are small, non-traditional programs geared toward students who have not been successful in a traditional high school setting.
 Students who enroll at the PLC are typically 10 or more credits behind their peers, overage and failing.

-In partnership with the Richmond and Henrico County public school systems, CIS-R supports four Centers:
+In partnership with the Richmond and Henrico County public school systems, CIS supports two Centers:

 Courses are taught using a blended learning model combining technology and face-to- face instruction from certified teachers who act as learning facilitators.
 Because work is self-paced, students have the opportunity to catch up to their classmates while also preparing themselves for a career and postsecondary success.